26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 When designing their forever home in oak (designed and supplied by Oakwrights), Micheal and Penny Young chose a through-coloured, flexible, silicone render and aluminium rainwater goods to create a modern finish.

 All of the finishes require as little maintenance as possible (the oak frame has been left to weather untouched).
-The balcony leads off the master bedroom while the glazed, double-height gable allows views out over their new garden from within.
+The balcony leads off the master bedroom while the face-glazed, double-height gable allows views out over their new garden from within.

 The cost to build an oak frame home on average is more expensive per square metre than say brick and block (sitting at around £2,000/m2).
-However, there are ways to reduce build costs to ensure the material is a more affordable option, including taking on DIY tasks and swapping oak for softwood is particular areas.
+However, there are ways to reduce build costs to ensure the material is a more affordable option, including taking on DIY tasks and swapping oak for softwood in particular areas.

 "It's also possible that you can save a few pennies by choosing a pre-set design rather than going down a bespoke route, but that isn't always necessarily the case," explains Rebecca Foster.